Sloth4915/Eurydice/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server.
+To start with https, replace `dev` with `httpsdev`

 ```bash
 # npm